SmartlyDressedGames/Unturned-Docs/items/blueprints.rst

 .. warning:: Under construction!
 We might move this to a different page.

+The game can auto-convert most blueprints to this new format!
+For more information, please refer to :ref:`the ResaveAssets launch option <doc_launch_options:resaveassets>`.

 Starting with version 3.25.5.0, Blueprints can be specified as a :ref:`list <doc_data_file_format>` rather than prefixing each property with ``Blueprint_#_``.
 For example:

 .. code-block:: unturneddat